CoursesHands-on Learning Solutions With Our World-Class Consultants

 Developing Emotional Intelligence Part I

 EQ (Emotional Quotient) skills drive our internal world, as well as our response to the external world.
 Successful leaders are able to manage appropriate internal emotional reactions and their external responses to situations.
 Building self-awareness and stronger EQ prepares managers to expand their leadership capacity.
+Includes a self conducted EQ assessment that helps participants identify their emotional quotient strengths and developmental opportunities.

 Developing Emotional Intelligence Part II